-The latest report from the Canadian Venture Capital and Private Equity Association (CVCA), conducted alongside Diversio, pointed to the age-old story of some progress but not enough.
+The data shows a contiued trend from years past, as the 2022 report from the Canadian Venture Capital and Private Equity Association (CVCA), conducted alongside Diversio, pointed to the age-old story of some progress but not enough.

 While a 2019 report from the CVCA and BDC found that women comprise 12 percent of partners in Canadian private equity firms, and 11 percent in Canadian venture capital firms, the new report notes that women make up less than 20 percent of all partners in Canada.

 Interestingly, the report also touched on the inclusion side of the diversity and inclusion (D&I) coin.
 The report shows that investment firms might be hiring more diverse teams, but the environment they are building has yet to become inclusive.